ThingLabsIo/ThingLabsIo.github.io/pages/arduino/arduino-lab003.md

 The Arduino board contains a 6 channel, 10-bit analog to digital converter.
 This means that it will map input voltages between 0 and 5 volts into integer values between 0 and 1023.
 This yields a resolution between readings of: 5 volts / 1024 units or, .0049 volts (4.9 mV) per unit.
 </blockquote>

-A <strong>photoresistor</strong>, also known as light-dependent resistor (LDR) or a photocell, works by limiting the amount of voltage that passes through it based on the intensity of light detected.
+A _photoresistor_, also known as light-dependent resistor (LDR) or a photocell, works by limiting the amount of voltage that passes through it based on the intensity of light detected.
 The resistance decreases as light input increases - in other words, the more light, the more voltage passes through the photoresistor.

 In order to take advantage of the photoresistor you will create a voltage divider - a passive linear circuit that splits the input voltage amongst two or more components (similar to a Y-splitter).